Prashant-zHere/Campus_Voice/README.md

 - **Secret Identity**: Identity of students is kept secret.
 Admin cannot see who the student is.

 ### For Administrators
-- **Admin Dashboard**: Comprehensive overview of all complaints and statistics
+- **Admin Dashboard**: Comprehensive overview of all complaints/suggestions and statistics
 - **Complaint Management**: Review, assign, and update complaint status
 - **Department-wise Access**: Role-based access control for different departments
 - **Communication Tools**: Add remarks and communicate with students